 Continue the project by fitting the intermediate rafters on the other sides of the roof.
-Cut the ends of the rafters at 34º, otherwise they might not fit into place properly.
+Cut the ends of the rafters at 57º, otherwise they might not fit into place properly.
 Place the rafters every 24″, in order to support the weight of the roof efficiently.
 For the small rafters placed at both ends of the front and back of the roof, you need to make one more cut to the top, so they can fit to the hip rafters.
 Cut them at 29.5 degrees.

 Build the rest of the rafters in the same manner and fit them to the opposite side of the rectangular gazebo.
 Align the rafters at both ends and drive the screws in the top plates.

 The next step of the outdoor project is to fit the roofing sheets.
 As you can see in the image, you need to cut the 3/4″ plywood sheets at the right size before attaching them to the rafters.
 Drill pilot holes trough the plywood and insert 1 1/4″ galvanized screws into the rafters, every 8″.